Pult Presence Docs

 Build a single Pult Agent .pkg with an embedded postinstall script that provisions the bootstrap token, ready to upload to any macOS MDM.

 This guide describes how to build a single .pkg artifact that you upload to your MDM.
-The resulting package combines the signed Pult Agent.app with a postinstall script that writes the bootstrap token onto each enrolled device.
+The resulting package combines the signed Pult Agent.app, its LaunchAgent plist, and a postinstall script that writes the bootstrap token onto each enrolled device.
 It is the macOS analogue of the Intune deployment package used on Windows.

 The wrapper .pkg is unsigned, but the Pult Agent.app it contains is signed and notarized by Pult.
 MDMs install packages as root via installer, which bypasses Gatekeeper, so an unsigned wrapper is acceptable for MDM-only distribution.
 Don't redistribute the wrapper outside your MDM.